 During this lottery, they will draw sets of numbers.
-If you happen to have receipts that match the numbers, then you will win a prize between NTD$200 (around $7.10) through NTD$10 million (close to $360k).
+If you have receipts matching the numbers, you will win a prize between NTD$200 (around $7.10) and NTD$10 million (close to $360k).

-If you win one of the larger prizes, you will have to take your receipt to the bank and cash out your price there.
+If you win one of the larger prizes, you must take your receipt to the bank and cash out your price there.

 Taiwan has various cultural taboos that you should study before visiting.